-INTERVIEW: Photographer Livia Corona Benjamin Explores Architectural Traces of Rural Policy in Mexico
+INTERVIEW: Artist Livia Corona Benjamin Explores Architectural Traces of Rural Policy in Mexico

 Livia Corona Benjamin’s visual artwork explores the architectural histories of Mexican government policies relating to agriculture, land ownership, and migration.
 Through labor-intensive analog techniques, the artist who splits her time between Mexico City, Ensenada, and Manhattan, manipulates photographs of the colossal grain silos that can be found throughout rural Mexico.
 Built by the federal government in the 1960s, these silos were designed to discourage large numbers of people from relocating to cities.
 The history of these pyramid-like structures also intersects with the institution of the ejido system, where land was organized communally for state-supported farming.
 Corona Benjamin has a personal investment in these histories as her own family bounced around different parts of Mexico incentivized by government policies and projects as well as escaping the fallout of their failures.
 Drawing from both traditional mosaics and digital pixelization, the photo manipulations Corona Benjamin applies by hand are motivated by a desire to tell the story of these silos with a sensitivity to the individual suffering that’s interwoven into the larger political narrative.
 In addition to photograms and chromogenic prints, her work also spans paintings as well as photo collages layered with gemstones.